NeuroTech-Leuven/BrainBrowsR/docs/data_processing/riemannian.md

 ## Implementation

+Our implementation can be found in [here](../../src/data_processing/riemann.py).
 The general procedure is as follows:

 ```mermaid
 flowchart LR;